Innovation economics

-Innovation economics is new, and growing field of economic theory and applied/experimental economics that emphasizes innovation and entrepreneurship.
-It comprises both the application of any type of innovations, especially technological, but not only, into economic use.
-In classical economics this is the application of customer new technology into economic use; but also it could refer to the field of innovation and experimental economics that refers the new economic science developments that may be considered innovative.
+Innovation economics is a growing field of economic theory and applied/experimental economics that emphasizes innovation and entrepreneurship.
+It comprises both the application of any type of innovations, especially technological but not only, into economic use.
+In classical economics, this is the application of customer new technology into economic use; it could also refer to the field of innovation and experimental economics that refers the new economic science developments that may be considered innovative.
 In his 1942 book Capitalism, Socialism and Democracy, economist Joseph Schumpeter introduced the notion of an innovation economy.
-He argued that evolving institutions, entrepreneurs and technological changes were at the heart of economic growth.
-However, it is only in recent years that "innovation economy," grounded in Schumpeter's ideas, has become a mainstream concept".
+He argued that evolving institutions, entrepreneurs, and technological changes were at the heart of economic growth; however, it is only in the early 21st century that "innovation economy", grounded in Schumpeter's ideas, became a mainstream concept.